jlgerber/rustclass/lesson_01.md

     shot: string
 }
 ```
 While we are at it, lets add a constructor function.
-Constructor functions arent a formal part of the language; they are just associated functions that act like constructors in other languages.
+Constructor functions aren't a formal part of the language; they are just associated functions that act like constructors in other languages.

 To bind a function to a `struct`, we use the `impl` keyword.